 Though horse racing is extremely popular in the U.S., it's notoriously abusive.
-Allegations of drugging and euthanizing horses that are injured or can't perform have plagued the sport for years, but yet, the Kentucky Derby remains to be one of the most popular athletic events in the country, to date.
+Allegations of drugging and euthanizing horses who are injured or can't perform have plagued the sport for years, but yet, the Kentucky Derby remains to be one of the most popular athletic events in the country, to date.

 Although it may ruin any Derby party plans for this year, it's important to note the Kentucky Derby's dark history of horse abuse.